AldoDominguezCha/LearningNotesAllTopics/ASPNETCoreMiscellaneous/ASPNETCoreAndNetNotesFromECommerceAppCourse.md

 }
 ```

-Finally, using this specification in the Products controller, to retrieve a product by Id:
+Finally, using this specification in the Products controller, for both cases:

 ```csharp
 [HttpGet]